 Super moist keto blueberry muffins from scratch are quick and simple to make.
 This gluten-free low carb blueberry muffin recipe takes just minutes to mix and bake!

 Some mornings we just crave something from the bakery to go with our coffee.
 From my own experience, it’s hard to resist ordering something to-go when you are hungry and facing the hours until lunch empty-handed.
-That’s why I created this recipe for Keto Low Carb Blueberry Lemon Muffins!
+That’s why I created this recipe for Keto Low Carb Blueberry Muffins!
+We LOVE 💗💗 this recipe!